Decline of Christianity in the Western world: Finland

+Self-identification with Christianity has been steadily declining in Finland.
+In 2023, 64.6% of Finns counted themselves as belonging to a Christian church, compared with 86.2% in 2000.

+The number of church members leaving the Church saw a particularly large increase during the fall of 2010.
+This was caused by statements regarding homosexuality and same-sex marriage – perceived to be intolerant towards LGBT people – made by a conservative bishop and a politician representing Christian Democrats in a TV debate on the subject.

 France

-Christianity has been declining in France steadily since the 1980s.
-In 2021, a French poll showed that over half of French citizens do not believe in God or consider Christianity to be relevant.
+Christianity has been declining in France steadily since the 1960s.
+In 2021, a French poll showed that over half of French citizens do not believe in God or consider Christianity to be irrelevant.
 People who identified as Catholic declined from 81% in 1986 to 47% in 2020, while the number of people who identified as not religious rose from 16% to 40%.
-In 2021 around 50% of all French respondents identified as Christians.
+In 2021, around 50% of all French respondents identified as Christians.